Encouragement • Inspiration • Community • Solidarity • Support

 4. Bargaining

-Bargaining involves thoughts such as “I will do anything if you take away the pain.”
+Bargaining involves thoughts such as “I will do anything to reverse this.”

 This stage may come at any point within the grieving process.
 Guilt frequently accompanies it.